prateekjadhwani/universal-footer/README.md

 </universal-footer>
 ```

-And each column can have multiple rows with one or more titles
+And each column can have multiple rows with one or more titles.

 ```html
 <universal-footer>